What is An Ovary Sparing Spay (OSS) and Is It Right for Your Dachshund?

 This discussion is pretty quick.

+Pyometra is a sometimes deadly infection of the uterus.
 Any dog who still has a uterus and ovaries (the estrogen influences it) is at risk of developing it.

 The bottom line:

-The Risk of Mammary Tumors With Ovary Sparing Spay
+The Risk of Mammary Tumors

 Mammary tumors are just what they sound like – tumors that develop in the breasts of female dogs.
+The development of these tumors is hormone-induced – affected by estrogen and progesterone.

 Mammary tumors are more common in female dogs that are either not spayed or were spayed after 2 years of age.

-The risk of a dog developing a mammary tumor is 0.5% if spayed before their first heat (approximately 6 months of age), 8% after their first heat, and 26% after their second heat. (also source above).
+The risk of a dog developing a mammary tumor is 0.5% if spayed before their first heat (approximately 6 months of age), 8% after their first heat, and 26% after their second heat. (see source above).

+The (same) study found that there are other significant factors at play though.
 These factors include environmental pollution, chemical exposure, and being overweight (having a lot of fat on the body).

 Only about half of mammary tumors are cancerous and surgery, potentially followed by chemotherapy, is effective in many of the cases (but can be costly, especially if one doesn’t have pet insurance).